GWMAC150/interface.OpenDSS/README.md

 ## Running the agent

+Before running the agent, make sure to run the InfluxDB server if logging is required.
+To run the agent,

+- launch the agent gui by running the `dssa_gui.py` python script.
+On the gui, select the folder containing the model and the model file.
+Then click on "Start" to start the simulation. it also has "Pause/Resume" and "Stop" buttons for their corrsponding functions.

-Before running the agent, make sure to run the InfluxDB server on the host machine to connect to the database.
-To run the agent, launch the python script `riaps_dssa.py` with the application name and the application file path as command line arguments.
+- Alternativiely, launch the python script `riaps_dssa.py` with the application name and the application file path as command line arguments.
 The agent is designed to utilize the Windows COM interface so it must be run in a Windows environment.
-To execute the example provided, run `python3 riaps_dssa.py <path to sample> "IEEE123Master"`.
+To execute the example provided, run `python riaps_dssa.py <path to sample> "IEEE123Master"`.